ligarius/botML/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Python 3.11 or newer is recommended.
+The package list includes `python-dotenv` for reading configuration from a `.env` file.

 ## Configuration
 Edit `config.yaml` to adjust API endpoints, symbols and other runtime options.
 Real API credentials are **not** stored in the YAML file; create a `.env` file in the project root with: